IzuchukwuE/MYProjects/README.md

 # Overview
 -This is a readme detailing the process of cleaning and investigating prediction output using different algorithms on  Credit Card Fraud dataset.
--The purpose of this project is to improve credit card fraud prediction
+In this project, RandomForest, Decicsion tree, and autoencoder are compared against adaboost,catboost, and voterclasifer -The purpose of this project is to improve credit card fraud prediction

 Timeframe of the study: 2015 - 2017